 We are able to charge the treatment sessions to most insurers, however not the assessment session (this is due to it combining the assessment with a private GP medication review which is not covered by insurers).

 What is involved?

-The initial assessment helps us to understand your sleep difficulties in detail, following which you will usually be offered a sleep treatment programme.
+We will develop an understanding of your sleep difficulties and plan how to resolve them.
+You will receive a detailed report following your assessment containing advise and a treatment plan.
 This usually involves 3-6 treatment sessions using our effective and evidence-based methods to improve your sleep.
 This is often a session every week or every 2 weeks, and we offer email or telephone support between sessions if needed.
 To find out more about the treatments that we use please visit our website https://www.goodsleep.clinic/what-to-expect